 General Pastoral Report Comments for 28 students.
 Written for a class of year 5 students but would be suitable for any class from year 1 - year 9.
 Full paragraph per child can be copied, pasted and easily adapted.

 An extensive bank of general report comment statements covering all aspects of school life.
 Suitable for KS1 and KS2.
 Easily make 30 different personalised paragraphs for your class.
 Use the boy or girl versions to save even more time.
+Choose from the 256 comments, enough to create a whole class of different reports.
 Quickly create your general report comment paragraphs by choosing the right comment to suit each child, one from each of the 13 sections.
-There are enough comments to create a whole class of different reports.
 Describe your pupils in a precise, eloquent and efficient way.
-Written for all primary year groups, relevant for years 1, 2, 3, 4, 5 and 6 High Quality Use these high quality comments, covering: overall summary of year attitude to learning hardworking nature behaviour peer relationships group work responsibilities learning outcomes presentation strengths areas for development homework and spellings summary and looking forward Easy to Use All the comments come in a girl and a boy version saving you having to change any pronouns.
+Written for all primary year groups, relevant for years 1, 2, 3, 4, 5 and 6 High Quality Use these high quality comments, 18 pages covering: overall summary of year attitude to learning hardworking nature behaviour peer relationships group work responsibilities learning outcomes presentation strengths areas for development homework and spellings summary and looking forward Easy to Use All the comments come in a girl and a boy version saving you having to change any pronouns.
 All names are replaced with 3 stars so you just have to find and replace to insert names.
 Save Time Teaching is busy enough without report writing as well, save time whilst doing a good job.
 Easily copy and paste these thoughtful comments to create personalised and admired reports.
 Also… Check out these other handy end of year resources: English Report Comments Maths Report Comments Geography Report Comments

 Save time and energy this year when writing your primary KS2 reports.
 Use these extensive report banks to quickly whip up a class full of personalised English, maths, science and general comment paragraphs.
 Simply copy and paste a selection of thoughtful comments to suit each child, choosing from each large subject bank.
 Speedily create fluent paragraphs describing the whole child.
 Each subject is divided into sections, in total there are enough sentences to create different paragraphs for every child in your class.
 All appropriate and relevant to your pupils.
 Ideal for years 3,4,5 and 6, easily adaptable for KS1.
 Impress your pupils, your parents and your head teacher with articulate and positive comments for these subjects.
 Show your pupils and their families you do know them well by choosing comments to suit each child.
 End the year knowing you’ve valued and helped each pupil in your class, whilst saving time for the wellbeing of yourself outside of school.
 You can also find lots of other handy end of year resources at my shop.
 Why not use my SMART targets to choose next steps for your pupils?
 Or use my Assessment Guidance to speed up your end of year data decisions.